abhi3315/giphy-news-feed/README.md

 cd giphy-news-feed
 ```

-- Create `.env` file and add the Google Client ID and Giphy API key in it as per the format of `.env.development` file.
+- Add the Google Client ID and Giphy API key in `.env.development` file.

 - Install development and run the the server.
 ```